Jocelyn Mackie

 There is no such thing as a worldwide protection for intellectual property, so seek protection where you are most likely to attract the largest number of users.

-You can use your Terms & Conditions to protect intellectual property too.
+You can use your Terms & Conditions or EULA to protect intellectual property.
 Provisions regarding intellectual property can address your ownership interests, exclusive use, and enforcement measures.

 This is appropriate content for your Terms & Conditions agreement because the agreement is the contract that contains the rules and guidelines for using your app.